XiaomengYan/XiaomengYan.github.io/Teaching.md

 **STAT 302: Statistical Methods**- Fall 2016, 2017, Spring 2017 *Undergraduate level*
 - Calculus-based introduction to probability and distributions; sampling and descriptive measures; inference and hypothesis testing; analysis of variance; linear regression.

+**STAT 630: Overview of MATH STAT**- Spring 2016 *Graduate Level* -Introduction to mathematical statistics.
+-Topics Covered: basic probability theory and statistical inference from the likelihood point of view and Bayesian methods.